f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 modinfo vfio-pci
 ```
-if this does not throw "i dont know wtf is vfio-pci" then you are golden
+if this does not throw "wtf is vfio-pci?" then you are golden

 **You can skip this if you didnt get an error**
 Easiest things first, you need some kernel after 4.1 I belive, to support vfio-pci.
 You can check your kernel version via